 Another aspect that can help you keep a clean list is to use Double Opt In on sign up although personally you may have a large amount of people not confirming the email address thus losing a large amount of leads.

 An alternative is when filling out the email in the form to force you to double-check the email to avoid typographical errors.

 Case 2: Problem and Solution

-A client sends a newsletter to a list they haven't used in a very long time, and this has led to a high degree of Bounce and the subsequent temporary blocking of the Mailchimp account.
+A client sends a newsletter to a list that he hasn't used for a very long time and this has led to a high degree of Bounce and the consequent temporary blocking of the account of Mailchimp.